tellor-io/telliot/docs/setup-and-usage.md

 sed -i -e 's/\"serverHost\": \"localhost\"/\"serverHost\": \"0.0.0.0\"/' config-dataserver.json
 ```

-The stakes have already been deposited for these Addresses so you can now move on to starting up each of the miners.
+The stakes have already been deposited for these Addresses so you can now move on to starting up the miner using multiple staked keys.

 #### Starting the Miners and Data Server